opawg/podcast-rss-useragents/README.md

 It can be used to tag audio files to get better statistics from podcast consumption, since some audio useragents are not able to be changed from the default (AppleCoreMedia, I'm looking at you).
 This data has been used to [discover Tunein's actual download figures](https://podnews.net/article/eight-times-bigger-podcast-user-agents), but are usable for correctly identifying podcast apps in more circumstances than using the audio useragent by itself: particularly for browser-based plays.

-It can also be used to feed AAC files to those that accept AAC without issues, thus saving podcast hosts and listeners significant bandwidth.
+It can also be used to feed AAC or Opus files to those that accept those formats without issues, thus saving podcast hosts and listeners significant bandwidth.

 ## Example usage